Yelp/mrjob/docs/guides/pooling.rst

 Cluster Pooling
 ===============

-Clusters on EMR take several minutes to spin up.
-Also, EMR bills by the full hour, so if you run, say, a 10-minute job and then shut down the cluster, the other 50 minutes are wasted.
+Clusters on EMR take several minutes to spin up, which can make development painfully slow.

-To mitigate these problems, :py:mod:`mrjob` provides **cluster pools.** By default, once your job completes, the cluster will stay open to accept additional jobs, and eventually shut itself down after it has been idle for a certain amount of time (see :mrjob-opt:`max_hours_idle` and :mrjob-opt:`mins_to_end_of_hour`).
+To get around this, :py:mod:`mrjob` provides
+**cluster pooling.**.
+If you set :mrjob-opt:`pool_clusters` to true, once your job completes, the cluster will stay open to accept additional jobs, and eventually shut itself down after it has been idle for a certain amount of time (by default, ten minutes; see :mrjob-opt:`max_mins_idle`).

 .. note::

-   Cluster pooling was not turned on by default in versions prior to 0.6.0.
-   To get the same behavior in previous versions :mrjob-opt:`pool_clusters` to ``True`` and :mrjob-opt:`max_hours_idle` to 0.5 (don't forget to set `max_hours_idle`, or your clusters will never shut down).
+   When using cluster pooling prior to v0.6.0, make sure to set :mrjob-opt:`max_hours_idle`, or your cluster will never shut down.

 Pooling is designed so that jobs run against the same :py:mod:`mrjob.conf` can share the same clusters.
 This means that the version of :py:mod:`mrjob` and